top of page

 7. The Autobiography of Malcolm X by Malcolm X and Alex Haley

-Synopsis: This powerful narrative traces Malcolm X’s transformation from a troubled youth to a revolutionary leader.
-The book provides an unflinching look at racial prejudice in America and Malcolm X’s evolving philosophy of Black empowerment.
+Synopsis: Published shortly after his assassination in 1965, this powerful narrative traces Malcolm X’s transformation from a troubled youth named Malcolm Little to a revolutionary leader of the Black Power movement.
+The book provides an unflinching look at racial prejudice in America, his conversion to the Nation of Islam, his pilgrimage to Mecca, and his evolving philosophy of Black empowerment and human rights.

 Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi